• Skip to secondary menu

 Now, imagine you are working on a research project where some of the variables are difficult, if not impossible, to measure.
 Remember, if you don’t include the intended variable in any form, omitted variable bias can produce inaccurate results.
 Including an imperfect proxy of a hard-to-measure variable is often better than not including an important variable at all.
 So, if you can’t include the intended variable, look for a proxy!

-Related post: Confounding Variables and Omitted Variable Bias
+Related posts: Confounding Variables and Omitted Variable Bias

 Examples of proxy variables